IanESmith/static-website/Services/cdmp/notes.md

 ## July Release

 ### Just done
+- created method of connecting any new environments to the Hardware Security Modules so these are now fully installed
 - completed the work so CSOC can provide protective monitoring
 - change the title of releases from numbers (ie "Release 1,2,3") to months (ie "June Release, October Release")
 - first BA analysis and roadmap tweaks